EMERGING ISSUES | AVIAN INFLUENZA | EVENTS | CONTACT

 Learn more at rfdash.org

-RF-DASH uses a train-the-trainer approach, with a curriculum that is in line with many National Fire Protection Association (NFPA) standards.
+RF-DASH uses a train-the-trainer approach with a curriculum that aligns with many National Fire Protection Association (NFPA) standards.
 The five-part training covers:

 1. Introduction to Agricultural Emergencies

-Causes of the most common farm emergencies and strategies to expedite and improve responses.
+Causes of common farm emergencies and strategies to improve responses.

 2. Preplanning and Mapping Farms